 Darwin, located in Australia’s Northern Territory, was the classic frontier outpost.
-Settled comparatively late in a country young to begin with, the romantic, the edgy, the devil-may-care have always attended Darwin.
+Settled comparatively late in a country still young to begin with, the romantic, the edgy, the devil-may-care have always attended Darwin.
 Cities regularly afflicted by trauma, including in this case cyclones and the Japanese bombings of WW II, can be that way.
-Hundreds were killed and injured in the attacks, with a degree of panic that was rarely seen in Allied cities.
+Hundreds of civilians and military were killed or injured in the attacks (1942-1943), with a degree of uprooting and panic that was rarely seen in Allied cities.*

-Its pristine and varied natural surroundings, not least the warm scented sea and scarlet-tinted gorges, enhance an exotic quality.
+Its pristine and varied natural surroundings, not least the warm scented sea and scarlet-tinted gorges, enhance the exotic quality.

-The tropical weather of the remote Timor Sea, especially before the A/C era, encouraged local beer-drinking to the max, but if necessary people drank the stuff warm.
+The tropical weather of the remote Timor Sea, especially before the air-conditioing era, encouraged beer-drinking to the max, but if necessary people drank the stuff warm.
 Port Darwin always had a reputation for outsized thirst.
 The famed Darwin Stubby, an unlovely two-litre bottle apparently now retired, gave symbolic form to this reality.
-The container initially was pragmatic but over time people took an inverse kind of pride in it: the ugly duckling did a peacock.
+The container initially was pragmatic but over time people took an inverse pride in it: the ugly duckling turned a peacock.

-The beer was made locally, by Swan Brewery, which became part of CUB.
-Later, the “Draught” was brewed in Victoria.
-While Australia’s per capita beer consumption has fallen since the 1970s, today’s A/C-laced Darwin features no shortage of beer.
-Stubby or no, old traditions die hard.
+The beer was made locally, by Swan Brewery, which became part of the CUB group.
+Later the “Draught” was brewed in Victoria.
+While Australian per capita beer consumption has fallen since the 1970s, Darwin today features no shortage of beer, and the taste for it endures.

-Craft brewing has been slow to develop but has started, see this informative report of Bert Spinks in the “The Crafty Pint”.
-Spinks relates interesting history on the Darwin Stubby, as well.
+Craft brewing has been slower to develop but has started, see this informative report by Bert Spinks in his “The Crafty Pint”.
+Spinks relates some interesting history on the Darwin Stubby as well.

 In the heyday of Darwin’s thirst press stories abounded on its capacity for malt beverage.
 They were usually written in slightly apologetic tone.
 Considering the bluff attitude to alcohol in Australia that is saying something.